-The purpose of the National Chinese Honor Society is to encourage its members to become life-long learners in order to gain a better understanding of Chinese language and culture, as well as to play an active role as a contributing global citizen in the twenty-first century.
+The purpose of the National Chinese Honor Society is to encourage its members to become lifelong learners in order to gain a better understanding of Chinese language and culture, as well as to play an active role as a contributing global citizen in the twenty-first century.

-To be eligible for the National Chinese Honor Society at Jackson High School, students must meet all the following criteria:
+To be eligible for the National Chinese Honor Society at Jackson High School, students must meet all the following criteria: • Student must be enrolled in a Chinese IV or AP Language and Culture class.

-- Student must be enrolled in a Chinese III, IV, or AP Language and Culture class. - Student must have a B average in Chinese classes. - Student must show a strong interest in Chinese language and culture learning. - Student must display a very positive attitude towards Chinese classes and other activities related to Chinese
+- Student must be enrolled in a Chinese 17 of 74 Le - Student must show a strong interest in Chinese language and culture learning. - Student must display a very positive attitude towards Chinese classes and other activities related to Chinese - Student must participate in field trips that Chinese classes will attend

 To become a member of the National Chinese Honor Society, students will be able to apply at the beginning of the second semester.
 Members must attend the Induction Ceremony that will take place in April as well as meetings that will take place during the school year.
-Each member of the NCHS will receive a cord and a certificate to recognize his/her high achievement in the Jackson Chinese Program.
+Each member of the NCHS will have to pay \$35 for a cord and a certificate to recognize his/her high achievement in the Jackson Chinese Program.